Back to blog

 Before enrollment

-You have arrived in Germany, but your studies have not officially started.
+You have already entered Germany, but your degree has not officially started yet.

-Many students complete a language course before beginning degree studies.
+Many students attend a language course before they begin their degree.

 For example during: